dzionek/computer-simulation/README.md

 ### Uni-required features
-Finding velocity, acceleration, position vectors with the vectorized Euler-Cromer algorithm, computing kinetic energy of a system and ensuring it is preserved throught the simulation.
+Finding velocity, acceleration, position vectors with the vectorized Euler-Cromer algorithm, computing kinetic energy of a system and ensuring it is preserved throughout the simulation.

 ### Extra features
 Type annotations, documentation, better visualization and unit tests.